 SPF is made on the jobsite by combining polymeric methylene-diphenyl diisocyanate (pMDI/MDI or side-A) with an equal volume of a polyol blend (side-B).
 Sides A and B react and expand at the point of application in the building envelope to form polyurethane foam.
 The formed-in-place SPF provides both thermal insulation and air sealing to the building.

-There are various classes of SPF, one of them being the closed-cell spray foam for roofing systems (Roofing SPF) using hydrofluoroolefins (HFO) as the blowing agent.
-Please note that this declaration only covers HFO formulations for roofing products.
+There are various classes of SPF, one of them being closed cell or medium density foam (ccSPF) using hydrofluoroolefins (HFO) as the blowing agent.
+Please note that this declaration only covers HFO formulations for ccSPF products.